As a photographer there are two common questions asked at a wedding.

-The first question is invariably how much did that camera cost?
-My reply is always honest and is usually met with a sharp intake of breath by the individual who have passed question.
+The first question is invariably, “How much did that camera cost?”
+My reply is always honest and is usually met with a sharp intake of breath by the individual who asked the question.

 Wedding Photography Guidelines